Table of Contents

 Get A Licensed Agent InvolvedThe best way to avoid disclosure issues is to get a licensed real estate agent in Colorado.
 Agents can help you manage and assist you in the process along the way.

 Colorado Seller’s Disclosures are a little complicated.
 Selling your house FSBO is usually good, but then you would have to deal with all the disclosures on your own.
-This demands that you be aware of all the disclosure requirements and that any mistake can cost you dearly.
+However, this demands that you be aware of all the disclosure requirements and that any mistake can cost you dearly.
 Houzeo can help you with this.

 ✍️ Editor’s Note: Though selling your home yourself on a For Sale By Owner website can save you thousands in commission, we highly recommend you add a Flat Fee MLS listing to your marketing strategy.
 Check out the best Colorado Flat Fee MLS.